-The underlying idea of this paper is that instead of using an approach with radiation-hardened devices, we adopt consumer electronic level COTS (commercial off-the-shelf) devices and then monitor, manage and replace them with healthy ones before they stop working.
-This condition brings us a research challenge to anticipate when the board results in a total failure due to radiation, specifically TID effects.
+COTS (commercial off-the-shelf) devices and then monitor, manage and replace them with healthy ones before they stop working.
+In [7,8], authors attempted to use commercial off the shelf microcontroller in gamma radiation environment, and a number of testings and results were reported.
+From there results, on-board voltage regulators were very sensitive to the effect of gamma radiation, this condition brings us a research challenge to anticipate when will the board results in a total failure due to radiation, specifically TID effects.

-In this paper, we first employ a statistical analysis of the collected data to prove that the measured values of the board under radiation show statistical significance compared to a scenario without radiation.
+In this paper, we first employ a statistical analysis of the collected data to prove that the measured values of the board (e.g. voltage, temperature and current) under radiation were significantly different compared to a scenario compared to a scenario without radiation.
 Later, the paper tries to answer whether it is possible to predict when the board will stop working due to radiation with reasonable accuracy.
-For this purpose, we tested a low-cost COTS unhardened consumer electronic level 28nm FPGA used in many fault-tolerant techniques for transient radiation effects.
+For this purpose, we tested a low-cost COTS unhardened consumer electronic level 28 nm FPGA used in many fault-tolerant techniques for transient radiation effects.
 We employ this board under gamma ( $\gamma$ ) radiation and log its behaviour.

 The monitoring of these boards needs to be executed with an enhanced approach.
 The paper shows that using simple techniques to observe voltage and temperatures may not indicate that the board will stop working.
 For example, one widely used data analysis tool is R control charts.
 This type of chart, popularly known as a control chart, monitors the mean and range of normally distributed variables simultaneously when samples are collected at regular intervals.
 Such a technique uses upper and lower control limits (UCL and LCL) to monitor the behaviour of the variables.
 Still, it may not be sufficient to indicate that a given board is behaving abnormally.
 A few data points outside the operational limits caused by radiation do not suggest that the board will stop operating.
-This paper shows that this might take a few minutes or more than one hour.
-For this reason, we employ state-of-the-art machine learning (ML)

-E. Wachter is with the School of Computer Science and Electronic Engineering, University of Essex, Colchester, U.K. and also with the School of Engineering, University of Warwick, Coventry, UK techniques to understand and try to predict when the board is behaving abnormally.
-Authors in [7] reviews works that used ML for failure prediction in industrial mechanical systems for the last decade and identify opportunities for future research, although there is no focus on electronics.
+This paper shows that this might take a few minutes or more than 1 h.
+For this reason, we employ state-of-the-art machine learning (ML) techniques to understand and try to predict when the board is behaving abnormally.
+The advantage of ML algorithms is that it can fine tune and predict failures with no need of expert knowledge (i.e. use of UCL/LCL).
+However, the disadvantage of using such approach is it requires data, meaning, a few boards will be totally damaged because of radiation.
+Authors in [9] reviews works that used ML for failure prediction in industrial mechanical systems for the last decade and identify opportunities for future research, although there is no focus on electronics.